LangChainBook/LangChainBegginer/README.md

 - `Chapter_17/`: Enhancing Max with YouTube Search and Subtitle Scraping
 - `Chapter_18/`: File Saving Capabilities and Wikipedia Search

-Each chapter directory contains Python scripts and Jupyter notebooks that demonstrate the concepts discussed in the book.
+Each chapter directory contains Python scripts that demonstrate the concepts discussed in the book.